-- Bikaner: Situated on the western border of India, Bikaner is famous for the magnificent Junagarh Fort, Lalgarh palace, Gajner Palace and Wildlife Sanctuary and the Karni Mata Temple – known as the Temple of Rats – in Deshnok.
+Situated on the western border of India, Bikaner is famous for the magnificent Junagarh Fort, Lalgarh Palace, Gajner Palace and Wildlife Sanctuary and the Karni Mata Temple – known as the Temple of Rats – in Deshnok.
 Daytime camel safaris are popular here.
 There are also a few ancient Jain temples and museums.
-Bikaner is also famous for savory snacks – especially Bikaneri bhujiya.
+Bikaner is also famous for savory snacks – especially Bikaneri Bhujiya.

-- Jodhpur: The imposing Mehrangarh fort, visible from almost anywhere in Jodhpur, is the pride of this city.
-Its museum contains one of the most comprehensive collections of weapons, palanquins, art and instruments of times gone past.
-The pristinely magnificent white cenotaph of the ruler, the Jaswant Thada is right next to it.
+The imposing Mehrangarh Fort, visible from almost anywhere in Jodhpur, is the pride of this city.
+Its museum contains one of the most comprehensive collections of weapons, palanquins, art, and instruments of times gone past.
+The pristinely magnificent white cenotaph of the ruler, Jaswant Thada is right next to it.
 You can also walk through the Rao Jodha rock park if you’re a Nature lover.
-Jodhpur is also home to a vibrant market in the Ghanta Ghar region, the Mandore Gardens and ancient Jain temples.
+Jodhpur is also home to a vibrant market in the Ghanta Ghar region, the Mandore Gardens, and ancient Jain temples.
 Other places worth visiting are the Bishnoi village, Dhurry (carpet making) cottage industry, and so on.

-- Ranakpur: This small town has a fair number of beautiful Jain temples that feature exquisite architecture of its times.
+This small town has a fair number of beautiful Jain temples that feature the exquisite architecture of its times.
 Situated in the scenic and green Aravalli hills, Ranakpur is less crowded than other tourist destinations, making it an ideal place to visit.

-- Menal: Thanks to its temples that feature erotic art, this town is sometimes referred to as mini Khajuraho.
-This town in Bhilwara district is the perfect picnic spot with its many waterfalls, woods and gardens.
+Thanks to its temples that feature erotic art, this town is sometimes referred to as mini Khajuraho.
+This town in Bhilwara district is the perfect picnic spot with its many waterfalls, woods, and gardens.
 There are several ancient Buddhist temples and excavation is still ongoing.